Bergen County White-Collar Criminal Defense Attorneys

 White-Collar Crime Defense

-When an individual is charged with a white-collar crime, they are facing serious repercussions upon conviction.
+When an individual is charged with a white-collar crime, they are facing serious penalties upon conviction.
 Proving white-collar crimes require both a showing of illicit gain and a showing of criminal intent.
 Defending these cases takes a seasoned legal team.
 It may be possible to negotiate restitution or probation instead of jail or prison time.
 Depending on the crime an individual has been charged with, one or more government agencies may be involved in the case such as the FBI, the IRS, and more.
 It is important to have legal guidance that is strong enough to defend you when the odds are not in your favor.

 White-Collar Federal Sentencing Guidelines